Will Many Be Saved?

 So, while I firmly support the necessity of "entering through the narrow gate," of confessing and repenting for sin, and for seeking the grace and healing of the sacraments, especially Reconciliation, I think it may be too soon to claim positively that "Not everybody gets into heaven."
 That is certainly a good rule of thumb, to avoid the sin of presumption, but I think there is room to believe otherwise and still be a good Catholic, for the foregoing reasons.

 Catholics recognize, of course, that the term "elect" or "election" is used 28 times in the King James Bible, possibly because the translators intended their Bible to say what they wanted, rather than what was implied by earlier documents.
-We consider that in all cases in which it can be taken to indicate a prior predestination by God, it can also be understood to mean those whom God in His unlimited knowledge of past, present and future, knows will be saved through freely cooperating with His saving grace, which is available to all mankind, without exception, and who will freely reject those graces that are utterly sufficient for their salvation.
+We consider that in all cases in which it can be taken to indicate a prior predestination by God, it can also be understood to mean those whom God in His unlimited knowledge of past, present and future, knows will be saved through freely cooperating with His saving grace, which is available to all mankind, without exception.
+He knows who will freely reject those graces that are utterly sufficient for their salvation for which they are created, loved, and blessed.
 (I Timothy 2:4) To God, all moments of time are present in their immediacy.
-When therefore He establishes his eternal plan of "predestination", He includes in it each person's free response to his grace.
+When therefore He establishes his eternal plan of salvation, He includes in it each person's free acceptance or rejection of His grace.

 We do not pretend to understand, with the limitations of our human intellect, how God can elect who will be saved, in the sense of knowing beforehand what their free choice will be, and yet not are not predestined by Him for that end.
 Catholics believe absolutely that the saving power of the merits of Jesus is infinitely greater than the condemning power of the sin of Adam.
 We maintain that salvation through Jesus Christ is at least available to all those tainted by the rebellion of Adam unless, like Adam, they make a positive, deliberate, conscious choice to reject it.

-I think that the parables of the Good Shepherd and the Lost Coin are direct refutation of the idea that any individuals are "left to act in their sin to their just condemnation," as if the the Savior of the whole world had come to call only the rightous, and not sinners, to repentence!
+I think that the parables of the Good Shepherd and the Lost Coin are direct refutation of the idea that any individuals are "left to act in their sin to their just condemnation," as if the Savior of the whole world had come to call only the righteous, and not sinners, to repentance!
+The Divine Physician came for the sick, not the healthy.
 Indeed, what proves God's love for sinners is that while we were yet sinners, Christ died for us!

 What do you think?